071921-LTI/notes/setup/env_guide.md

      java -version

-### Step 5: Install Spring Tool Suite 4
+### Step 5: Install Eclipse

-In order to install Spring Tool Suite 4, run this command in your terminal:
+In order to install Eclipse, run this command in your terminal:

-    scoop install sts
+    scoop install eclipse-jee@2020-12

+Eclipse for Java JEE developers provides tools to optimize the development of Java applications.<br>
+**Note**: We will be the 2020-12 version due to some issues that sometime arise in most recent versions. <br><br>
-If your installation was successful, you should now be able to search for "Spring Tool Suite" in your Windows search bar.
+If your installation was successful, you should now be able to search for "Eclipse IDE for Java EE Developers" in your Windows search bar.

 ### Step 6: Install Maven